elvinweng/EW580/README.md

 Launch your project again and follow the prompts from there to get to the samples and try out some eyetracked interactions!

-If you are developing for desktop, a good place to start is the Tobii Unreal Engine SDK section on for desktop [Tobii Developer Zone] (https://developer.tobii.com/pc-gaming/unreal-engine-sdk/api-reference/).

-If you are focusing on VR have a look at the VR section of [Tobii Developer Zone] (https://developer.tobii.com/vr/develop/ue4/api/introduction/).

 **Have Fun!**